 Cigarettes are already one of the most heavily taxed consumer products in the U.S. The federal excise tax is more than $1.00 per pack, and every state and the District of Columbia levy their own taxes on cigarettes, ranging from $0.17 to $4.35 per pack.
-Also, more than 500 cities, towns and counties tax cigarettes.
+Also, more than 600 cities, towns and counties tax cigarettes in addition to federal and state taxes levied.
 As a result, on average, tobacco excise taxes account for more than 50 percent of the total cost of a pack of cigarettes.

-Additionally, $11.1 billion is paid in sales tax and MSA payments to the states each year.
+Additionally, roughly $12 billion in sales tax and MSA payments was paid to the states in fiscal year 2017.

 Tobacco excise tax increases often have unintended consequences.

 - Taxes can drive illicit trade.
-As states continue to increase tobacco excise taxes, there continues to be an increase in the smuggling of cigarettes across state and county lines.
-According to the Tax Foundation, smuggled cigarettes account for more than 25 percent of consumption in 12 states, with smuggled cigarettes accounting for almost 60 percent of consumption in New York.
+Increases in tobacco excise taxes drive higher rates of cigarette smuggling across state and county lines.
+According to the Tax Foundation, smuggled cigarettes account for more than 25 percent of consumption in 8 states, with smuggled cigarettes accounting for more than 55 percent of consumption in New York.
 Illicit trade also undermines youth tobacco prevention efforts.

 - Higher taxes are bad for retail businesses.
 Cigarette tax increases also hurt legitimate retailers and jobs.
-According to the National Association of Convenience Stores (NACS) State of the Industry Report, in 2014, tobacco products generated more than 32 percent of in-store sales.
+According to the National Association of Convenience Stores (NACS), in 2017, tobacco products generated more than 34.1 percent of in-store sales.
 In pure sales dollars, cigarettes are the leading category for convenience stores.
-With tobacco excise taxes leading to increased illicit trade, honest businesses are losing out.
+With tobacco excise taxes leading to increased illicit trade, honest businesses are losing sales.